 The Perth to Exmouth road trip is one of the best holidays in Western Australia.
 The 1200km drive takes you along the Coral Coast to Ningaloo Reef.
-Along the way you’ll see sand dunes and deserts that look like they belong on another planet.
-Explore deep river gorges and wildflower-dotted national parks.
+Along the way you’ll see moonscape-like sand dunes and deserts.
+Explore river gorges and wildflower-dotted national parks.
 Stand on a beach made entirely of shells and swim with everything from sea lions and manta rays to whale sharks.